elan-ev/tobira/docs/docs/semantics.md

 ## "Listed" and being findable via search

 User pages *cannot* be found via search.
-Non-user pages *can* be found via search.
+Non-user content pages *can* be found via search.
 For videos and series, it gets more complicated.

-The findability for both depends on whether they are included in a page.
+The findability for both depends on whether they are included in a *content page*.
-Included means that a content block (the things you can put on a page) refers to them.
+Included means that a content block (the things you can put on a *content page*) refers to them.
-A video is "included in a page" if that page has a video block with that video, or if that page has a series block with that video's series.
+A video is "included in a content page" if that content page has a video block with that video, or a series block with that video's series.
-Similarly, a series is included in a page, if a series block refers to it or if a video block refers to any of its videos.
+Similarly, a series is included in a content page, if a series block refers to it or if a video block refers to any of its videos.

-If and only if a video/series is included in any non-user page, it is findable via search.
+If and only if a video/series is included in any non-user content page, it is findable via search.
 (Note: currently, series are not findable via search at all, but simply because it was not implemented yet.
 The described rules will be used in the future.)